wkumari/draft-wkumari-dnsop-extended-error/README.md

    validating resolvers / stubs may choose to put a different weight on it.

-Kumari, et al.         Expires September 12, 2019              [Page 12]

-Internet-Draft       draft-ietf-dnsop-extended-error          March 2019

 7. Acknowledgements

-   The authors wish to thank Joe Abley, Mark Andrews, Stephane Bortzmeyer, Vladimir Cunat, Peter DeVries, Peter van Dijk, Donald Eastlake, Bob Harold, Evan Hunt, Geoff Huston, Shane Kerr, Edward Lewis, Carlos M.  Martinez, George Michelson, Michael Sheldon, Petr Spacek, Ondrej Sury, Loganaden Velvindron, and Paul Vixie.
+   The authors wish to thank Joe Abley, Mark Andrews, Stephane Bortzmeyer, Vladimir Cunat, Peter DeVries, Peter van Dijk, Donald Eastlake, Bob Harold, Geoff Huston, Shane Kerr, Edward Lewis, Carlos
+   M.  Martinez, George Michelson, Michael Sheldon, Petr Spacek, Ondrej Sury, Loganaden Velvindron, and Paul Vixie.
 They also vaguely remember discussing this with a number of people over the years, but have forgotten who all they were -- if you were one of them, and are not listed, please let us know and we'll acknowledge you.

    I also want to thank the band "Infected Mushroom" for providing a good background soundtrack (and to see if I can get away with this!)